rrwick/Basecalling-comparison/README.md

 ## Abstract

 This repository uses a bacterial genome to assess the read accuracy and consensus sequence accuracy for Oxford Nanopore Technologies (ONT) basecallers.
-Albacore v2.0.2 and Scrappie raw v1.1.1 (both developed by ONT) were the best overall performers, and Chiron v0.2 was the best performing third-party basecaller.
+Albacore v2.1.1 and Scrappie raw v1.1.1 (both developed by ONT) were the best overall performers, and Chiron v0.2 was the best performing third-party basecaller.
 Consensus sequence accuracies reached approximately 99.5%, revealing that even the best basecallers still have systematic errors.
-Nanopolish was usually able to raise consensus accuracy to about 99.7%.
+Nanopolish, used with its methylation-aware option, was able to raise consensus accuracy to about 99.9%.